ThoughtWorksInc/sbt-ammonite-classpath/README.md

 Hello, World!
 ```

-Alternatively the classpath can be dynamically loaded in an `import $file` statement, too:
+Alternatively the classpath can be dynamically loaded by an `import $file` statement, too:

 ``` bash
 $ amm